Curing sticky tape problems by baking!

 I spent 5-7 hours at 50 degrees Celsius and it took the water out of the glue.
 In the tape in every case I tried, the tapes were OK for hard disk recording when dried.
 I guess you can use less than 5 hours, but I didn’t try.

 I do not have tape recorders for every size of tape, but I had a lot of ½” reels with DBX noise reduction and it worked fantastic.
 Wider tape may take longer than 1/2″ tape.

 See the thermometer on the left (it’s light blue – across the hairdryer), the hairdryer on the right, and on the back, there are some ventilation holes where the hot air and the moisture can get out.
 This is a simple and cheap do-it-yourself Magnetic Tape Restoration Device!

 Inside the box.
 ‘Hovering’ tape.
 This is just an arrangement that makes sure the warm air can circulate around the tape reel.

 Before drying the tapes the tape recorder got so sticky it wouldn’t run!
 After drying it ran as smooth as if it were new tapes!

-When material is sampled through an AD converter, it is possible to remove a lot of the tape hiss and after that a normal mastering in 64 bit environment can be applied.
-Linear Phase eq. and Linear phase compression, real tube or tube emulation, maximizing and limiter takes over from here.
+When the audio is sampled through an AD converter, it is possible to remove a lot of the tape hiss and after that, a normal mastering in a 64-bit environment can be applied.
+Linear Phase eq. and Linear phase compression, real tube or tube emulation, maximizing, and limiter takes over from here.